wasp-lang/wasp/waspc/README.md

 - If there are changes to the docs, [publish the new version](/web#deployment) from the `release` branch.
 - If there are changes to Mage, [publish the new version](/mage#deployment) from the `release` branch.
 - If there are changes to the [Wasp VSCode extension](https://github.com/wasp-lang/vscode-wasp), publish the new version.
-- Announce new release in Discord.
+- Announce new release in Discord if it makes sense.

 #### Determining next version